skellis46/slipbox/embodied intelligence project ahrc bid.md

 The work is also not goal-directed.
 Davies is not looking for particular things or for audience members to have specific experiences.
 Davies writes that she is "not looking to find meaning in this process – a meaning can bring solidity and I am looking for movement.
 I stop looking at the images and instead look through them to others and recognise other ways of doing, connecting, seeing, and appreciating."
 In this regard, _Transparencies_ has in common other structurally fluid interactive process-based artworks like ... [mention other practices]

+- is it somatic?
+If so, how? what kinds of instructions does Sue give to the participant? (or will give)
+- Complex perceptual activity (primarily visual), physical action (manipulation/rearrangement of images), imagination, non-conceptual -- emotional, corporeal?
+To act as an accessible bridge.
+Somatic activity?
+Or intellectual?
+- Transparencies is levelling -- doesn't require pre-knowledge or confidence re movement.
+But how different from meditation then? (or, say, Feldenkrais).
+Can we argue that it is essentially a body-less corporeal activity?? (on the surface it is no such thing)
+- but there's no such thing as 'success' when it comes to Transparencies

+-  are we suggesting that Transparencies is somehow special?
+Or rather that it is accessible to us and makes things accessible to others?

 - note Sally's idea re an initial method/period of 'finding out': "I suggest that we build into the project a kind of methods design phase, where we try out a few ways of using the Transparencies methods to help us ensure its suitability for the people with whom we want to engage."
 	+ 1. qualitative analysis of embodied intelligence of experienced (somatics) practitioners versus novices (ie people not trained in somatic practices) engaged in the Transparencies activity ?; use thematic analysis to inform phase 2?
 	+ 2. quantitative phase: take one or two aspects of the task (emerging from phase 1) and measure these.
 These measurements would act as ‘somatic markers’ or proxies of the dancers’ embodied intelligence.
 Perhaps this phase might involve learning/training for inexperienced participants